 The Aquaman logo that appeared on all his stories from More Fun #100 (November 1944) until he got his own solo series in 1962 is shown above.
 In part 1 of this study I attributed it to regular Aquaman artist at the time Louis Cazanueve, based on similarities to what that artist was drawing on the splash pages beforehand.
 I still think that’s the best guess, but it’s only a guess.
 Another possibility is that the DC production staff or the editor commissioned someone else to create a regular logo.
-The obvious choice for that would be Ira Schnapp, who I believe had created some of the company’s most famous logos like the final version of SUPERMAN (based on Joe Shuster’s versions) and titles like ACTION COMICS.
+The obvious choice for that would be Ira Schnapp, who I believe had created some of the company’s most famous logos like the 1940 version of SUPERMAN (based on Joe Shuster’s versions).
 There are no records as far as I know for who actually did any of those early logos, so my theories and guesses are just that, based on style and company insider knowledge.
 It’s possible Schnapp could have been asked to do the logo above.
 The style is not completely alien to his work, though what he did was rarely this bouncy and rounded.
-At some point in the late 1940s Schnapp made a transition from freelancer for DC to staffer.
+At some point around 1949 Schnapp made a transition from freelancer for DC to staffer.
 On SUPERMAN comics, for instance, his cover lettering, certainly done on staff, first begins appearing regularly in 1949, though there are isolated examples that might be by him as early as 1947.
 Some other freelancer or staffer might have created the logo, too.
 Just wanted to throw that out there.

 In early 1960 Aqualad joined Aquaman in his stories, and with ADVENTURE COMICS 277 (Oct.
 1960) his logo was added as well.
 It might have been designed by Ramona Fradon, regular Aquaman artist through most of the 1950s and early 60s, or by then-staffer Ira Schnapp, or by whoever lettered the story.
 Of those three possibilities, Schnapp seems the most likely, and the style is not inconsistent with his work.